ieeeupsb/workshop-linux/slides/06_package_manager.md

 sudo apt update
 ```

-\*canonical is the company behind Ubuntu
+\*Canonical is the company behind Ubuntu

 ---